 Surprised by the title of this blog post?

 Well, you ought to be but this is blog post has a twist. and believe me, it’s nothing like the fraudulent British Raj.
-This is about creative freedom, about a creative journey; beyond borders and beyond limits.
+This is about creative freedom, about a creative journey; beyond borders and limits.

 I met Raj when I just started my career in media and entertainment in 2000.
-I was a junior computer graphic artist and he was a senior producer in a B4U Channel.
-For me, he was the lord as he had already worked with MTV, Channel [V], Star TV, Sahara TV, Manoranjan TV, Zoom and Sony Entertainment Television to name a few.
-He has been an integral On-Air Creative Director associated with the above channels for Hindi films like Munna Bhai M.B.B.S., Don, Dhobi Ghat, Bhootnath, Bodyguard, Barfi!, Dostana and Agneepath.
+I was a junior computer graphic artist and he was a senior producer on a B4U Channel.

-He has worked on global projects as a creative and visionary director with over 9 years of career experience working for independent film companies, television broadcast groups, and new-age media.
+He has worked on global projects as a creative and visionary director with over 10+ years of career experience working for independent film companies, television broadcast groups, and new-age media.
 He has displayed excellent communication and decision-making skills, with exceptional multi-tasking abilities adept in leading multi-functional teams in the delivery of quality films and related projects.

 Establishing a significant event in the world of television and films, right from my first venture at Bombay Talkies was truly a great pleasure.
-The process was happening with all my dedication, devotion and special attention to television and film.
+The process was happening with all my dedication, devotion, and special attention to television and film.
 The most exciting part of it was I was the Associate Director for the first Indian version of MTV show BPL Oye.

 I remember working under — or as he would say with — him for a year or so.
 I learned a lot from him and the values he taught, became my building blocks for the rest of the life.

-Raj is also philanthropist by heart.
+Raj is also a philanthropist by heart.
 He, along with son Aryan, keep doing random acts of kindness to make this world better.
 When they were in India, we were an integral part of the SOMEONE.
 SOMEWHERE. community to serve the needy.